Mike Tucker (The Archers): Betty's death

 Betty Tucker was killed off in 2005 following two heart attacks in the space of a week at Willow Farm.
 The decision to end the character was made after Craig decided to leave the show after 30 years and retire to New Zealand.
 Molloy recalls being told that the show's bosses did not want to recast the role.
 "Interestingly, we'd been there together for over 30 years – I'd been married to her longer than anyone in real life," he joked.

 Finding new love with Vicky

 Vicky Hudson swooped into the life of Mike Tucker soon after Betty's death, dividing opinion across the village.
 Many felt she was trying far too hard to win his approval, whereas most of the men merely winked at Mike in appreciative approval.
 Her swift installation in the Tucker household left Mike's daughter Brenda poleaxed.
 But things took an unexpected turn when Vicky became pregnant, and discovered that the baby would have Down syndrome.
 After a struggle, Mike committed to Vicky and the child.
 And the turmoil reconciled Vicky and Brenda too.
 Bethany was born on 16 January 2013.
 "At first, the intention may have been that she was a bit of a money grabber, but the character worked so well and we worked well together that she stayed," Molloy remembers.

+As Bethany approached school age, it became clear that she would require more support than was available in rural South Borsetshire, driving Mike and Vicky to move to Birmingham and so leave the show.
+He made a few brief reappearances, but no longer has family in the village.